microsoft/webvalidate/README.md

 WebV will return a non-zero exit code (fail) under the following conditions

-- Error parsing the test files
+- Error parsing the test file(s)
 - If an unhandled exception is thrown during a test
-- StatusCode validation fails
-- ContentType validation fails
+  - Please use `GitHub Issues` to report as a bug
 - --max-errors is exceeded
   - To cause the test to fail on any validation error, set --max-errors 1 (default is 10)
-- Any validation error on a test that has FailOnValidationError set to true
+- Any validation error on a test that has `FailOnValidationError` set to true
-- Request timeout

-## Deprecation Warnings

-> Breaking changes in v2.3.0

-- The Docker repo is `ghcr.io/cse-labs/webvalidate`
-- This release requires `dotnet 6.0`
-  - Use WebV 2.2 for dotnet 5 support

-> Breaking changes in v2.0

-- The Docker repo is `ghcr.io/cse-labs/webvalidate`
-- This release requires `dotnet 5.0`

 ## Contributing